RudraMenon/RudraMenon.github.io/index.md

 # Null Hypothesis
 As we attempting to see if better players actually get more playing time, our null hypothesis is:

-_Plus-Minus score will have no affect on playing time._
+_Plus-Minus score will have no effect on playing time._

 As Plus-Minus is our way of ranking players, our null hypothesis states that rankings will not help predict how much playing time someone gets.